Chinook Indian Nation: Attempts at re-recognition (2002–present)

 The site of Cathlapotle fell within Ridgefield National Wildlife Refuge, run by the United States Fish and Wildlife Service (USFWS).
 A team of Portland State University (PSU) archaeologists led by Kenneth Ames confirmed its location in the 1990s.
 The team contacted tribes with connections to the land, as required by the National Historic Preservation Act.
 The Chinook was the only one of the four tribes they contacted that wanted an active role in the project; the Cowlitz and Yakama were uninterested and Grand Ronde deferred to the Chinook.
 After the Cowlitz gained federal recognition in 2003, they contacted USFWS to dispute the Chinook claim to Cathlapotle.
 They argued that the Cowlitz had lived in the area more recently, and that identity of the Cathlapotle Chinookans was uncertain.
 The recently formed Clatsop-Nehalem Confederated Tribes, which had split from the Chinook Nation, made another claim.
 USFWS held that the Chinook Nation was the main representative of Cathlapotle.
 It agreed to include the Cowlitz in discussions about the area and to avoid referring to the people of Cathlapotle as Chinook.

 The tribe and the USFWS built a reproduction of a plankhouse as an attraction for visitors.
 The Cathlapotle Plankhouse opened on March 29, 2005, ahead of a bicentennial celebration of the Lewis and Clark expedition.
 The Chinook Nation was hesitant about participating in the bicentennial as it focused on outsiders, and they were unhappy about the inclusion of the Clatsop-Nehalem Confederated Tribes.
 The tribe decided to participate because the event would bring it visibility.
 William Clark's descendants donated a canoe to the tribe as a repayment for one stolen by Lewis and Clark.
 The celebration included the Confluence Project, a collaborative project between artists, civic groups, and tribes from the Pacific Northwest, with six art installations designed in part by Maya Lin.

 The Chinook Nation decided to seek recognition through an act of Congress, which would be less costly and risky than suing the federal government.
-Representative Brian Baird, who had attended the signing of the 2001 decision, joined this effort.
+Representative Brian Baird of Washington's 3rd congressional district, who had attended the signing of the 2001 decision, joined this effort.
 He introduced H.R.
 6689, "A Bill to Restore Federal Recognition to the Chinook Nation, and for Other Purposes", to the 110th Congress in July 2008.
 The bill mentioned the Chinook's role in the Lewis and Clark expedition, the Tansy Point and Chehalis treaties, and the inclusion of four of the constituent tribes in the Western Oregon Termination Act.
+It provided for non-commercial hunting and fishing rights.
 The bill was sent to the Committee on Natural Resources and died down.
 Baird reintroduced it as H.R.
 2576 in May 2009 and H.R.
 3084 the following month.
 Baird, along with tribal councilor Phil Hawks, testified to the committee on July 15, but the bill failed again amid debates about the federal recognition process.